Mid Cornwall · TR1 · Cornwall Council Central

 House Extensions in Truro

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Truro, that work is shaped by the place itself — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward Georgian townhouses on Lemon Street and Victorian terraces in Hendra and Highertown.
+The Truro version of this work has its own character — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward modern development at West Langarth and Victorian terraces in Hendra and Highertown.

 - Conservation Area